JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 >^this command describe the database in more detil

-databases and thier tables can have multiple accounts tied to them within the postgresql server, each account can have a different set of permissions.
+Databases and thier tables can have multiple accounts tied to them within the postgresql server, each account can have a different set of permissions.
-*This may make more sense once you read the section later on about accounts and permissions

 ![_config.yml]({{ site.baseurl }}/images/pgpermdb.png)

 >^this command will show all permissions for tables in a given database.
+In this example there are two accounts postgres and newuser, both have all permissions active on the two listed tables in our mydata database.

 ## Tables
 The first thing we can do with out newly created database is stick a table in there